 Armguards come in all shapes, sizes, and materials and attach around your arm with straps, buckles, Velcro, or string.
 In ancient times they were fashioned out of leather.
 Nowadays, it’s mostly stiff plastics, fabric, and cushioned material.
-You could easily make one out of duct tape if you were so inclined.
-The important factor is that you have something to protect your arm while you’re learning proper form and techniques.
+You could even fashion one out of duct tape if you were so inclined.
+What’s important is you have something to protect your arm.

 I prefer the Tarantula 3-Strap Armguard because it’s longer than the two-strap and therefore covers more of my sleeve.

 The main reason is to protect your forearm and wrist from the bowstring.
 Perhaps just as importantly, it keeps bulky clothing out of string’s path, something to remember while hunting in cold weather.
 If the string contacts anything during the shot, the arrow will be thrown way off trajectory.